Selecting an Oxidizer

 The simplified comparison shows that, on average, a regenerative oxidizer will use 1/6th (5% divided by 30%) the fuel of a thermal oxidizer.
 Regenerative thermal oxidizers also have one other limitation that is not an issue with recuperative thermal oxidizers or catalytic oxidizers.

 Destruction of pollutants gives off heat (exothermic reaction).
 This heat offsets the amount of fuel needed to heat the pollutant airstream.
 In some conditions, the number of pollutants will be high enough that the oxidizer can operate fuel free (no fuel usage).
 This is a good indication of the thermal efficiency of an oxidizer.
-A recuperative thermal oxidizer with a 70% effective heat exchanger will operate fuel free at solvent concentrations of 20% LEL or greater.
+A recuperative thermal oxidizer with a 70% effective heat exchanger will operate fuel-free at solvent concentrations of 20% LEL or greater.
 A regenerative thermal oxidizer will operate fuel free at as low as 4% LEL.

 For many applications, catalytic oxidizer systems accomplish the same VOC destruction performance as a thermal oxidizer system, at lower temperature and therefore lower fuel costs.
-Catalytic oxidizers are relatively energy efficient with low operating costs and they do not cause extreme thermal stress to equipment because they operate at a low temperature.
+Catalytic oxidizers are relatively energy-efficient with low operating costs and they do not cause extreme thermal stress to equipment because they operate at a low temperature.
 Most catalytic oxidizers operate at 650F or less.
-This lower temperature combined with a 70-75% heat exchanger effectiveness allow catalytic oxidizers to operate fuel free at emission concentrations of 8% LEL or greater.
+This lower temperature combined with a 70-75% heat exchanger effectiveness allow catalytic oxidizers to operate fuel-free at emission concentrations of 8% LEL or greater.

-Electric Costs
+Flow Resistance Affects Electric Costs

 So, for high airflows and light VOC concentrations, the regenerative thermal oxidizer still provides significantly lower overall operating costs than catalytic or recuperative thermal oxidizer systems because of the RTOs fuel efficiency.
 In fact, a recuperative thermal oxidizer will likely always be more expensive to operate than a regenerative thermal oxidizer.